 In accordance with ASC 321 "Investments-Equity Securities," investments in equity securities in which the Company has no significant influence (generally less than a 20% ownership interest) with readily determinable fair values are accounted for at fair value based on quoted market prices.
-Equity securities without readily determinable fair values are accounted for at fair value based on quoted market prices.
-Equity securities without readily determinable fair values are accounted for at fair value based on quoted market prices.
-Equity securities without readily determinable fair values are accounted for at fair value or using the measurement alternative which is at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
+Equity securities without readily determinable fair values are accounted for either at fair value or using the measurement alternative which is at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 All gains, losses and impairments on investments in equity securities are recognized within other income (expense), net within the consolidated statements of operations.
 The Company regularly reviews its investments in equity securities not accounted for using the equity method or at fair value for impairment based on a qualitative assessment of a variety of factors.
 If an equity security is impaired, an impairment loss is recognized in the consolidated statements of operations equal to the difference between the fair value of the investment and its carrying amount.
 During the years ended December 31, 2023, 2022 and 2021, the Company recognized no impairment charges on its investments in equity securities.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+(dollars in thousands, except for per share data, unless otherwise noted)